ibkor/Concurrency-Detector/README.md

 Follow the prompt to choose whether to rescan all hosts.

-Review the output in your console and check the generated CSV files in C:\csv\ for detailed results on repositories, proxies, gateways, and configuration analysis.
+Review the output in your console and check the generated CSV files in C:\temp\csv\ for detailed results on repositories, proxies, gateways, and configuration analysis.